BITSS-OPA/opa-deworming/code/05_final_opa.md

 q2_in <- q_full_so
 ```

-**So we get an average cost of deworming each child over the entire treatment period, $1.40.**
+Adding all indirect cost, the average cost of deworming each child over the entire treatment period is $1.40.

 #### Cost of schooling